 - Under the Virtual Desktop option, “Pressing Alt+Tab shows windows that are open,” select “Only the desktop I’m using.”

-- Now check if this step was able to fix the alt+tab not working problem.
+- Now check if this step could fix the alt+tab not working problem.

 Second Method – Restart Windows Explorer Process